jenkinsci/pipeline-plugin/TUTORIAL.md

 }
 ```

-* If tests fail, the flow is marked unstable (yellow ball), and you can browse the **Test Result Trend** to see the history.
+* If tests fail, the Pipeline is marked unstable (yellow ball), and you can browse the **Test Result Trend** to see the history.
-* You should  see **Last Successful Artifacts** on the flow index page.
+* You should  see **Last Successful Artifacts** on the Pipeline index page.

 ## Understanding Syntax

-The Maven option `-Dmaven.test.failure.ignore` allows the `mvn` command to exit normally (status 0) — so that the flow continues, even when test failures are recorded on disk.
+The Maven option `-Dmaven.test.failure.ignore` allows the `mvn` command to exit normally (status 0) — so that the Pipeline continues, even when test failures are recorded on disk.

 Run the `step` step twice.
 This step  allows you to use certain build (or post-build) steps already defined in Jenkins for use in traditional projects.